acts-project/acts/docs/howto/run_CKF_tracking.rst

        --output-csv=1 \
        --events=10

-Setting the output to CSV is necessary since the truth tracking only reads CSV files at the moment.
+Setting the output to CSV is necessary since the CKF tracking only reads CSV files at the moment.

 The above simulation also includes particle selection at different phase, e.g. only generated particles with pT > 100 MeV